caddyserver/website/src/docs/markdown/automatic-https.md

 - consist only of alphanumerics, hyphens, dots, and wildcard (`*`)
 - do not start or end with a dot ([RFC 1034](https://tools.ietf.org/html/rfc1034#section-3.5))

-In addition, hostnams qualify for publicly-trusted certificates if they:
+In addition, hostnames qualify for publicly-trusted certificates if they:

 - are not localhost
 - are not an IP address